nexai-cloud/nexai-wordpress-ai-chat-plugin/readme.txt

 == Description ==

-To use this plugin create an account at https://nexai.site
+To use this plugin create a free account at https://nexai.site

 The Plugin creates an AI Live Support Chat for your visitors.
 Your team can handle requests in the Nexai Chat Dashboard.